 Figure 2 Dizziness, Headache and Skin Rash Are the Most Common Phenytoin Related Adverse Events

-- Phenytoin-related adverse events were mild to moderate, and transient in nature. - The most common AEs included skin rash and dizziness, as reported in 7 and 5 studies, respectively.
+- Phenytoin-related adverse events were mild to moderate, and transient in nature. - Skin rash and dizziness AEs were reported in 7 and 5 studies, respectively.

 SIGNIFICANCE